KCtt457/Calendar_application/README.md

 2. Usernames cannot contain any underscores

-3. Names for new calendars cannot contain "." characters or spaces
+3. Names for new calendars cannot contain the character "." or spaces

 ---------------------------------------------------
 ### CONTACT